cedlemo/ruby-gtk3-tutorial/README.md

 https://developer.gnome.org/gtk3/stable/ch01s04.html#id-1.2.3.12.13

-Our application already uses a GtkHeaderBar, but so far it still gets a 'normal' window titlebar on top of that.
+Our application already uses a `Gtk::HeaderBar`, but so far it still gets a 'normal' window titlebar on top of that.
 This is a bit redundant, and we will now tell GTK+ to use the header bar as replacement for the titlebar.
 To do so, we move it around to be a direct child of the window, and set its type to be titlebar.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>